-- Shareholders and investors, current and future, private and institutional; - Staff: the 3 536 people in Hudaco's 30 businesses; - Principals/suppliers; and - Bankers.
+- Shareholders and investors, current and future, private and institutional; - Staff: the 3 635 people in Hudaco's 31 businesses; - Principals/suppliers; and - Bankers.

 The table below details the issues considered by stakeholders to be important to them.
 These were determined through our stakeholder engagement process, which included discussions with members from each of the stakeholder groups, either directly or through executives of our businesses.
 The investment community is invited to suggest further disclosure where they identify a need for specific information, as are bankers during annual review meetings and regular update discussions.
-The major topics of interest this year for most categories of stakeholders were the impact on our businesses and our customers of loadshedding, which has become endemic; how the international and local supply chain challenges, particularly the degradation of our infrastructure, have affected the availability of the products the group supplies; and the impact of Russia's invasion of Ukraine, including the inflationary pressures it has caused worldwide.
-Other topics included the aftermath of the floods In KwaZulu-Natal, acquisition opportunities, prospects for economic growth in South Africa, capital allocation and the impact of the ongoing volatility of the Rand.
+The major topics of interest this year for most categories of stakeholders were: capital allocation; acquisition prospects; the impact on our businesses and our customers of load-shedding, which remains endemic; which elements of the supply chain have improved and how the degradation of our infrastructure has continued to impact product availability; the weakening of the Rand; and persistent worldwide inflationary pressures.
 The relevance of the various sections of this report to the different classes of stakeholders is set out on the inside front cover.

 Stakeholders Why they matter to us Why we matter to them What matters to them How we communicate with them Private shareholders and institutional investors Shareholders Derive dividend income from trading performance and capital appreciation from the market value of Hudaco shares.
-Compliance, governance Share price, dividend policy, return on investment, profitability Capital allocation Management competence Depth of management and succession planning Growth strategy Business model Acquisitions - deal flow and success Executive remuneration Other risks ESG reporting Integrated and interim reports Informal discussions Results presentations Facilitated discussions Hudaco website Annual general meeting Analyst reports Press interviews SENS announcements Bankers Financiers Take credit risk on and derive interest and fee income from Hudaco.
+Compliance, governance Share price, dividend policy, return on investment, profitability Capital allocation Management competence Depth of management and succession planning Growth strategy Business model Acquisitions - deal flow and success Executive remuneration Risks ESG reporting Integrated and interim reports Informal discussions Results presentations Facilitated discussions Hudaco website Annual general meeting Analyst reports Press interviews SENS announcements Bankers Financiers Take credit risk on and derive interest and fee income from Hudaco.
 Statements of financial position, comprehensive income and cash flows Key risks Succession planning Environmental impact Integrated and interim reports Results presentations Annual credit review meetings Capital raising and other discussions Covenant reports SENS announcements Intermediary customers and end-users of products Customers and end-users Hudaco supplies them with quality products at reasonable prices and technical support to sustain their operations.
 BEE credentials Brand Product availability Product quality Technical support Service turnaround Pricing Reputation Personal contact Product marketing Service levels BEE scorecards Business unit websites ISO accreditation Websites Customer communications